zhxq/resumate/README.md

-# Resumate - JSON-based Templates for Personal Homepage
+# Resumate - Use JSON-based Templates to Create Personal Homepage

-## What is Resumate?

 Resumate is a way of creating your personal information (CV, academic, etc.) website easily.
 If you are a Graduate student who is too lazy or just simply don't know how to write code for your personal academic site, you are at the right place.

 ## How to Use Resumate?

+You can just download this GitHub repo and change site settings (``settings.json``) and create your pages in ``./definitions/pages`` - you can use the JSON files we have provided for Resumate.io itself as a start.
+For more information, please read the following sections.
+We also provide more documentation on Resumate.io.

 ### Environment